nhs-digital-gp-it-futures/NHSBuyingCatalogue/beta-private/frontend/lib/catalogue-sharepoint/README.md

 ## Important Note.

 This Abstraction layer is only really for use with the dotnet backend API.
-The current state of that API is that SharePoint directories are only generated